Should You Collect Rent With Venmo?

 - Funds Transfer Quickly – These online payment sources allow the funds to be deposited directly into your account.
 The tenant will enter your contact information and the amount they want to pay and the funds will transfer directly to you.
-Zelle will transfer the funds instantly if both users have an account, Venmo can take one business day to process and Paypal can take 2 to 3 business days to process the transaction.
+Zelle will transfer the funds instantly if both users have an account, Venmo can take 30 minutes to process and Paypal can take 30 minutes to 1 business day to process the transaction.

 - Requires Little Effort – A second attractive feature of allowing tenants to pay rent online is how easy it is.
 Neither party has to head to the bank to withdraw or deposit funds.
 Neither party has to drive to another location to pay or collect rent.
 With the click of a button, money is quickly transferred from one party to the other.